tsaoyu/blog/_posts/2018-09-19-pinhole-photography.md

 {% math %}{d = \sqrt{50 mm/750} = 0.258 mm}.{% endmath %}

-It is not easy to use home tool to engineer a hole at such precision.
+It is not easy to use home tools to engineer a hole at such precision.
-But it is always safe to start from a smaller diameter to a larger diameter.
+Start from smaller diameter would be safe option.

 {% maincolumn  'assets/img/pinhole_photos/first_pinhole_photo.jpg' 'Building   F > 100, ISO 6400, 1/25 s. '%}

+You don't have to worry if only see a partial image like this.
+As long as the image is well centred, the following procedures could make the lens better.
+First of all, the thickness of the body cap is few millimeters.
+A cylinder shape of pinhole would block part of the light.
+As it shown in the following figure, a conic shape inlet and outlet could help reduce the length of the pinhole.

+{% marginfigure 'mf-id-1' 'assets/img/pinhole_photos/eng_1.svg' 'Conic process on pinhole'%}

+After some careful engineering on the inlet and outlet, the image is now able to cover the whole sensor.
-The whole picture
+The picture will produce the full